yudins/FC_Extr/README.md

 # Facility code extractor
-Tool for extracting free facility codes from TouchMemory code list.
+Tool for extracting used and free (unused) facility codes from TouchMemory code list.
 You should have a list file with the name "in.csv".
 Run fcext.py.
 You'll get two files: out_used.csv, out_free.csv
  * out_used.csv - list with used facilty codes